liuxinglian/autocomplete/README.md

 ## Review Auto Completion

+The complete documentation of our code is at the wiki page: https://github.com/liuxinglian/autocomplete/wiki.

 ### Introduction

 Inspired by *Smart Compose*, a new feature recently launched by Google for its email service that provides automatic sentence completion using machine learning and artificial intelligence techniques, we aim to build a system that could do auto sentence completion on yelp user reviews.